adaapp/ada-farm-marking-guidelines/README.md

 There will be lots of code to sift through.
 The easiest way to see all their changes is to run the following command to generate a diff of their work, where XXX is the unique identifier from the Airtable record:

 ```
-$ git diff 06dd96d4352de17aed222e78e45e71966ae64351 ':(exclude)package-lock.json' ':(exclude)client/package-lock.json' ':(exclude)yarn.lock' ':(exclude)node_modules/*' ':(exclude)client/package.json' ':(exclude)client/public/img/*' ':(exclude)package.json' ':(exclude)client/src/video/*'  ':(exclude)semantic/*'> XXX-diff.md
+$ git diff 06dd96d4352de17aed222e78e45e71966ae64351 ':(exclude)package-lock.json' ':(exclude)client/package-lock.json' ':(exclude)yarn.lock' ':(exclude)node_modules/*' ':(exclude)client/package.json' ':(exclude)client/public/img/*' ':(exclude)package.json' ':(exclude)client/src/video/*'  ':(exclude)semantic/*'> ../diffs/XXX-diff.md
 ```

 That commit hash is Ali's last commit hash and represents the state of the project when the apprentice accepted the assignment.
 You can format this `diff.md` file in your editor as Diff to make it easier to read.

+You may need to add further paths for it to exclude.

 Make a note of all the technical concepts they hit.
 The list is below.
 In previous marking, Ali would make a copy of this list and check each item off once he'd found evidence of it in the code.
-The timesheet should tell you which ones you are looking for (if apprentices write good timesheets this will make your life easier), but make sure you verfiy timesheet claims with code in the diff.
+The timesheet should tell you which ones you are looking for (if apprentices write good timesheets this will make your life easier), but make sure you verfiy timesheet claims with working code in the diff.

 Many of these technical requirements can be met with only a few lines of code.